nightroman/PowerShellTraps/Third-error-type/README.md

 It looks like constant use of either error action preference *Stop* or `try` or `trap` blocks in scripts is a good idea.
-Otherwise simple typos in command names and some other "third type" errors may cause issues because invocation continues.
+Otherwise simple typos in command names and other "third type" errors may cause issues because invocation continues.
 Note that the default error action preference is *Continue*.

 Some "third type" errors